Distinguished Teaching Award

 The judges need a concise presentation of the nominee’s education, teaching experience, other teaching awards, publications, service, and other significant contributions.
 Please include the nominee's email address, personal and office phone numbers.

 If evaluation scores are available, the list of scores must be included in the template provided.
-Please include all courses taught in this table.
+Please include all the courses taught onto the template.
 If the nominee has taught for more than 15 years, please include the most recent 15 years.
 Do not append individual evaluation forms.